 Yes, nasal surgery is most commonly performed with either a septoplasty to correct for a deviated septum and improve breathing or with a chin implant, which can enhance the overall facial symmetry and appearance.

-During your consultation, we will discuss your expectations as well as limitations of the procedure.
+During your consultation, we will discuss your expectations as well as the limitations of the procedure.
 The technique for the rhinoplasty will be discussed along with the complexity of the nasal surgery.
 Other factors, such as breathing problems, facial symmetry, bony and cartilage structure will also be reviewed with you.
-Estimate will be provided for the procedure.
+An estimate will be provided for the procedure.

 Preparation for the procedure

-You are advised not to take any herbal medications, high dose multivitamins, or aspirin containing medications including NSAIDS (anti-inflammatory).
-These include Advil, Aleve, aspirin, ibuprofen, motrin, or naprosyn.
+You are advised not to take any herbal medications, high-dose multivitamins, or aspirin-containing medications including NSAIDs (anti-inflammatory).
+These include Advil, Aleve, aspirin, ibuprofen, Motrin, or Naprosyn.
 You will need someone to drive you home following the procedure.
-Complete instructions are also noted in General Instructions tab.
+Complete instructions are also noted in the General Instructions tab.